demisto/content/Packs/FortiAuthenticator/Integrations/FortiAuthenticator/README.md

 FortiAuthenticator provides centralized authentication services.
 Seamless secure two-factor/OTP authentication across the organization in conjunction with FortiToken.

-- Tested FortiAuthenticator version: 4.0 - 6.3.0.
+This integration was integrated and tested with versions 4.0 - 6.3.0 of FortiAuthenticator.

 ## Enable API Access for admin user on FortiAuthenticator
 ### Steps to get the ***Access Key*** for the API authentication